-Enabling Two-Factor Authentication (2FA) for Deposits & Withdrawals (i.e. Funding) improves your account security by preventing attackers from moving funds in or out of your account even in the event of a compromise.
+In the event of a sign-in compromise, enabling Two-Factor Authentication (2FA) for Deposits & Withdrawals (i.e. Funding) improves your account security by preventing attackers from moving funds in or out of your account.

 Deposits 2FA requires a 2FA code for: